Lead Paint Inspections

 $275 is an approximate cost for a full risk reduction inspection of most small single-family houses or row homes with vinyl windows and up to 9 rooms.
 This includes the interior and exterior lead paint visual inspection, 10 dust samples including all associated lab fees and a control sample (field blank), overnight shipping to the lab, and an MDE Risk Reduction Certificate sent by email when lab results come back.
 Total costs vary based on the size of the property and types of windows (see details above).

-Discounts for repeat customers, multiple units, re-inspections, or when combined with a rental inspection.
+We offer discounts for repeat customers, multiple units, re-inspections, or when combined with a rental inspection.

-Frequently Asked Questions
+Frequently Asked Questions about Lead Inspections

 How long does it take to get a Lead Paint Inspection Certificate?